YanB25/Universal-Print/README.md

 };
 ```

-In this case, UV handles the output of most STL containers well.
+In this case, UP handles the output of most STL containers well.

 For vector